 - Vehicles shall not be left idling in parking areas or park across multiple parking spaces.
 Loading zones must not be occupied longer than necessary to load and unload passengers.

-- All vehicles transporting clients and conducting tours under an Environmental Education CUA must display the following information on their vehicles (step-on guides are exempt from this requirement:
+- All vehicles transporting clients and conducting tours under an Environmental Education CUA must display the following information on their vehicles (step-on guides are exempt from this requirement):

 - Company name that the CUA is issued under,

-- ODOT number if required,
+- Department of Transportation number if required,

 - Markings must appear on both sides of the vehicle,

 - Letters must contrast sharply in color with the background on which the letters are placed, and